MaiJi97/Leetcode/java/852_PeakIndexInMountainArray/README.md

 Better to use template 2 though since we do not have a specific target to look for.

+Also note that the approach won't work if there are duplicate: 1, 2, 4, 4, 6, 6, 5, 3, 2.
+Because the condition to check is if the current element is smaller than the next element, but there might be a case when the target is on the right but we are at the first 6 so we eliminate everything on its right.

 Time Complexity: O(logn)